MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-android-or-ios.md

 ms.collection: M365-identity-device-management
 ---
-# Register a passkey on Android or iOS
+# Register a passkey on Android or iOS device

 This article shows how to use your Android or iOS device to register and sign-in with a passkey (FIDO2).